kbarni/GPSLogger/README.md

 - Logging of RAW GPS data
 - Web server for live monitoring
-- Converting the recorded raw data to csv file
+- Performing PPK correction on the recorded raw data

 ## Prerequisites

 - cmake
 - QT5 (with QSerialPort and QWebSockets modules)
+- (optional) Python3 for the provided utilities

 ## Building and installation